 Field Trip Confirmation

 Upon receiving your confirmation, you will receive a password for the curriculum guides.
 These are grouped by grades.
-Click the link here for those. please share this information with your fellow teachers coming on the visit.
+Click the link here for those.
+Please share this information with your fellow teachers coming on the visit.
 We have also developed a page of information that your parents may find helpful.
 That can be downloaded here.
 Feel free to add whatever information you need to pass along to them

 Sending Notes Home

 When you send notices home with the children, please pass along that we restrict the number of chaperones to one per child and we do not allow siblings on field trips.
 This is a special time for parent and child.
 Dealing with toddlers and strollers can be distracting to the class and unexpected strollers are often cumbersome on our trips to the pumpkin patch.
 Encourage your parents to arrive on time or early if they are traveling on their own.
 Parents are welcome to bring their own lunches.
-We do have a limited menu available on the grounds during field trips.
+We will have a limited menu available on the grounds during field trips.

+Bring water!
 The farm does offer bottled water for sale during field trips, but schools are encouraged to bring additional water to drink for both adults and children.
 With lots of physical activity, it is normal to consume more liquids.